A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Reconnaissance.md

 # Reconnaissance

+## Objective:
-### Objective: Gather information about the target.
+Gather information about the target to prepare for an attack.

-### Action:
+## Actions:

-1. Use **OSINT** (Open-Source Intelligence) techniques to gather information about the target.
+1. Utilize OSINT (Open-Source Intelligence) Techniques

+    - Gather publicly available information about the target.

+2. Identify Target’s Email Address

-2. Assume we found the target's email address on **Facebook** by analyzing their public profile, posts, or comments.
+    - Assume we found the target’s email on Facebook by analyzing their public profile, posts, or comments.

+3. Collect Additional Information

-3. Additional information may include their job role, interests, or connections, which can be used to craft a convincing phishing email.
+    - Gather details such as their job role, interests, or connections, which can be used to craft a convincing phishing email.

+## Simulation Assumption
-### Since this is a simulation we are going to assume that we have gathered all of this information to craft the payload and the malicious email.
+Since this is a controlled simulation, we will assume that we have successfully gathered all the necessary information to craft a malicious payload and phishing email.

+## Creating a Temporary Email
-### Also, we are going to use [Temp Mail](https://temp-mail.org/en) to create a temporary email.
-This is going to be the victim's email that is going to receive the malicious email.
+To simulate the attack, we will use [Temp Mail](https://temp-mail.org/en) to generate a temporary email address.
+This will serve as the victim’s email, which will receive the malicious email.

 ![image](https://github.com/user-attachments/assets/fccedbae-e5a8-41f0-8e4c-1f4377fb39e9)